The Toss Around: Luke Powell

 ST. MARYS, W.Va.
 (WTAP) -

-In this edition of The Toss Around, St. Marys quarterback Luke Powell spoke on what it’s like to lead the Blue Devils.
+This weeks edition of The Toss Around, St. Marys quarterback Luke Powell spoke on what it is like to lead the Blue Devils offense.

-The St. Marys Blue Devils finished 6-4 this past season in Luke’s first year starting at signal caller.
+Luke led the Blue Devils to a 6-4 season this past year in his first varsity year for St. Marys and they came up just short of the playoffs.

-He spoke on how his first season went and what it is like to enter the second year of starting at quarterback.
+Heading into his senior year, he hopes to improve on his play from last year and is excited to have so many starters returning to the team.

-Heading into his senior year, Luke is happy to have so many starters from this past season returning and looks w=forward to putting on a show on the turf.
+Luke looks forward to this season and showing the state of West Virginia what he and his team are made of.

 Copyright 2022 WTAP.
 All rights reserved.